• about

 What do you give someone who’s already pared their life down these past weeks and months to only essentials in preparation for leaving?
 What could you possibly give them that they should take over the things they’ve thrown away?
 What should you give them that won’t be a burden to squeeze into suitcases packed to the brim?

 It’s 5am on August 25th, 2025 before I head to the airport, and I’ve been crying for three hours, pacing this apartment you never got to visit.
-It’s 10am on Tuesday, August 26th and again on Wednesday, August 27th in this godforsaken heat and its still here.
+It’s 10am on Tuesday, August 26th and again on Wednesday, August 27th in this godforsaken heat and it’s still here.
 I’ve seen the grief coming now for months but it still hits hard like front teeth on pavement, unexpected.
 All at once, over and over, this feeling of loss.

 You know, the life I imagined here always had you and everyone else in it because you have always been in my life.
 I imagined all of us meeting up year after year and growing old together.
 I imagined visiting your kids and watching them grow up, all the little things that get harder and less frequent with distance.
 Maybe I’m being dramatic.
 It’s not like I’m never seeing you again.
 God and government willing I’ll see you soon, maybe even next year to celebrate twenty(!) years of friendship.
 It’s really not the end of everything.
 But it is the end of something.
 For all the variables I’ve been trying to figure out about building and living my life, you were an invariable, set in stone, a given.
 For all my doubts about any and everything, your presence was effortlessly unquestionable.
 Every possible version of the life I wanted for myself had you, had us, all of us, in it.
 But like it always does, whether we want it to or not, change comes.